How to Make a Cappuccino: The Difficult Relationship Between Espresso and Milk

 Two examples:

-1. If you have a milk with a lower fat content or a more neutral plant-based milk — almond, for example — lighter roasts are a good idea.
+1. If you’re using milk with a lower fat content or a more neutral plant-based milk (almond, for example) lighter roasts are a good idea.

-2. If you’re a fan of almond milk cappuccino or like to go all out with the fat and protein content of your dairy milk, more assertive beans are a better choice.
+2. If you’re a fan of oat milk cappuccinos or like to go all out with the fat and protein content of your dairy milk, more assertive beans are a better choice.

 How to Make a Cappuccino With an Espresso Machine

-It goes without saying that the best way to make a cappuccino is with an espresso machine.
-Cappuccino is prepared using the same basic principles as any other milk-based espresso drink:
+It goes without saying that the best way to make a delicious cappuccino is with an espresso machine.
+You prepare a cappuccino using the same basic principles as any other milk-based espresso drink:

-1. Use about 7 gm, (0.25 oz) of finely and freshly ground coffee to extract 20-25 ml (0.67-0.84 oz) of espresso, under 9 bars of pressure.
+1. Use about 7 grams of finely and freshly ground coffee to extract 0.7-0.8 ounces (20-25 milliliters) of espresso, under 9 bars of pressure.
 The extraction time should be about 25 seconds.
 Check out my coffee grind size chart for more information on grinding coffee.

-2. Meanwhile — dual-circuit — or afterward — single-circuit — use the steam wand to froth milk.
+2. Meanwhile (dual boiler) or afterward (single boiler) use the steam wand to froth cold milk.
 Make sure the overall consistency is homogeneous and not overly aerated, with fine pores.

 In reality, mountainous foam is too firm to tease out the desired creaminess and sweetness.
 Moreover, in a cappuccino with firm foam, the coffee and milk don’t mix well when you drink it.
 And that’s what we’re all about, after all.